Skip to content ↓

 The sky fades to coffee black and the stars climb up our JWindowPanes, dampening our pixels’ brightness but hopefully not our enthusiasm for the long night ahead of us.
 You and I stare up at the same moon, potentially hours apart depending on our relative locations and proximity to a lunar standstill.
 I hope I can portal you into my personal universe, at least a little bit, and that you will come to love MIT as much as I do.

 A few Junes ago I graduated with an MEng in 6-7 (computer science and molecular biology), a second major in 18 (math), and a minor in 21W (writing).
-Nowadays, I am continuing my work in my MEng lab, the Sabeti lab at the Broad, now as a PhD student in Organismic and Evolutionary Biology at Harvard (the betrayal!).
+Afterward, I stuck around in my MEng lab, the Sabeti Lab at the Broad Institute, as a PhD student in Organismic and Evolutionary Biology at Harvard (the betrayal!).
+Nowadays I work at the Massachusetts Department of Public Health as a bioinformatician and I live in Malden, Massachusetts, with my partner Cory and our cat Winston.

-You can follow me on twitter, read my brand new current blog, or follow my art on twitter, tumblr, or instagram.
+You can follow me on my blog.
 Oh, and you should email me (lidusha [at] mit [dot] edu).
 I love emails.

 Recent Posts